 If you fail to file your claim or lawsuit within the applicable deadline, you could lose the chance to recover the cost of your losses.

-The Time Limit for Filing a Workers’ Compensation Claim in Texas
+The Time Limits for Filing a Workers’ Compensation Claim

 If you were injured as an employee on a construction site, you could be eligible for workers’ compensation benefits.
 The following deadlines may apply to your case: